 Penetrance versus Expressivity

-Egg colour of the extinct Hawai'ian Oo'Aa bird was controlled
+Egg colour of the rare Hawai'ian Oo'Aa bird is controlled by

 to the b allele.